openfoodfacts/openfoodfacts-infrastructure/docs/prod-architecture.md

 We must try hard to separate data and software.

 All data is stored on ZFS.
-We have different datasets.
+We have different [ZFS datasets](https://openzfs.github.io/openzfs-docs/man/7/zfsconcepts.7.html?highlight=dataset).

 Some are shared between installs:
 * users - `/mnt/<flavor>/users`